clemenshelm/metybur/README.md

 ### Connecting to a Meteor app

 Metybur runs in an [EventMachine](http://eventmachine.rubyforge.org/) loop.
-Therefore all our code must be wrapped in an `EM.run` block.
+Therefore all your code must be wrapped in an `EM.run` block.

 ```ruby
 require 'eventmachine'